Accessibility

 Stage Effects

-Please note, flicker, laser, strobe, and other lighting effects may be used during the performances at all stages.
+Flicker, laser, strobe, and other lighting effects may be used during the performances at all stages.
 Anyone affected by these should bear this in mind.

 Accessible Information Guide